ceramicnetwork/docs/docs/reference/javascript/blockchain.md

 The entropy returned by a given *AccountID* must always be the same.

 #### `createLink()`
 The `createLink` function allows a blockchain account to create a verifiable link proof that publicly binds the blockchain account to a given DID.
-In Ceramic, these these link proofs can be used to create CAIP-10 Link Documents which allow anyone to look up the DID linked to your blockchain account, and then resolve any other public info linked to your DID.
-The DocIDs of your CAIP-10 Link documents can be stored in the [IDX Crypto Accounts documents](https://developers.idx.xyz/guides/definitions/default/#crypto-accounts) for simple lookup.
+In Ceramic, these these link proofs can be used to create `CAIP10Link` streams which allow anyone to look up the DID linked to your blockchain account, and then resolve any other public info linked to your DID.
+The StreamIDs of your CAIP10Links can be stored in the [IDX Crypto Accounts records](https://developers.idx.xyz/guides/definitions/default/#crypto-accounts) for simple lookup.

 This function consumes similar arguments as described above.
 It also consumes the DID string that is being linked.
 This function is implemented such that when the given AccountID signs a message including the given DID with the given provider, a `LinkProof` is returned.